giordano/Cuba.jl/docs/src/index.md

 Cuba Library allows program written in C and Fortran to pass extra data to the integrand function with `userdata` argument.
 This is useful, for example, when the integrand function depends on changing parameters.
-In `Cuba.jl` the `userdata` argument is not available, but you do not normally need it.

 For example, the [cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function)